gabrielaalfaro07/Europe-Travel-Website-html-css-js/README.md

 ## Scope

-This project demonstrates the deployment of a static teaser website utilizing Google Cloud Platform (GCP) resources.
-The website showcases European travel destinations and is designed to be deployed using containerization and cloud-based orchestration tools.
+This project demonstrates the deployment of a static teaser website on Google Cloud Platform (GCP).
+The site, featuring European travel destinations, is containerized and orchestrated using Kubernetes and Google Kubernetes Engine (GKE), with a load balancer ensuring high availability and efficient traffic management.

 ## Original Repository